Brian Pallister: Indigenous relations

 On July 7, 2021, Pallister gained controversy when he made remarks about colonial settlers, some who operated the Canadian Indian residential school system, stating that "the people [colonists] who came here to this country, before it was a country and since, didn't come here to destroy anything.
 They came here to build.
 They came to build better."
 The comments prompted his Minister of Indigenous Reconciliation and Northern Relations, Eileen Clarke, to resign.
 Her successor, Alan Lagimodiere, instantly gained controversy after he defended the residential school system, saying that "At the time I think the intent…they thought they were doing the right thing.
 In retrospect, it's easy to judge in the past.
 But at the time, they really thought that they were doing the right thing."
 Weeks later, Pallister apologised for his comments, although many First Nations chiefs were unsatisfied with his apology, believing that it was insufficient and came too late.

 Resignation

 On August 10, 2021, Palister announced that he would be resigning as Premier on September 1 and not be seeking re-election in the next provincial election.
 Deputy Premier Kelvin Goertzen was chosen as interim leader of the PCs and officially took over as premier on September 1.
 Pallister resigned his seat in the legislature on October 4.
 Health Minister Heather Stefanson was elected as Pallister's permanent successor on October 30, and was sworn in as premier on November 2.

+Honours

+In 2026, he was appointed to the Order of Manitoba, the province’s highest honour.